Repertoire

 Beethoven’s Echoes – Violin Sonatas by Beethoven, Ries and Schubert

-Semion Gurevich – violin
+Semion Gurevich – romantic violin

 Agnieszka Skorupa – fortepiano